I need a copy of my transcript. How do I get one?

 As a Liberal Studies Core Program student, you may elect one pass/fail option each semester, including the summer session.
 A total of 16 points may be taken pass/fail while in the Liberal Studies Program.
 The pass/fail option is not available for courses completed at non-NYU institutions.

 The pass/fail option is unavailable for: 1.
 Courses in the LS Core Program Curriculum (Writing I & II, Cultural Foundations I, II & II, Social Foundations I, II & III); 2.
 Required coursework towards a major and/or minor; and 3.
 Courses under the Morse Academic Plan requirements for CAS or core requirements for other NYU schools.
-To take a course pass/fail, you must submit a Pass/Fail Option form to the Liberal Studies Advising Center by the end of the fifth week of classes during the fall and spring terms, and by the end of the second week of classes for the summer sessions.
+To take a course pass/fail, you must submit a Pass/Fail Option form to the Liberal Studies Advising Center by the end of the ninth week of classes during the fall and spring terms, and by the end of the second week of classes for the summer sessions.
 Please meet with an academic advisor to submit the form.

 How do I take an incomplete in a course?